What is SYNCB/Gapdc?

-The Impact of SYNCB/Gapdc Inquiries on Your Credit Score
+How SYNCB/Gapdc Hard Inquiries Affect Your Credit

-Removing SYNCB/Gapdc from Your Credit Report
+How Long SYNCB/Gapdc Stays on Your Credit Report

-If you’re looking to remove SYNCB/Gapdc from your credit report, there are a couple of routes you can take.
 The first option is to dispute the hard inquiry with the credit reporting agency, which entails writing a dispute letter that lays out the reasons why the inquiry is incorrect and urges its removal.

-Lexington Law can help you dispute (and possibly remove) various items, including:
+They can help you dispute (and possibly remove) various items, including:

 - late payments